El-Zedy/VIwell-Infrastructure/README.md

 # DevOps Assessment Infrastructure :department_store:
 VIwell-Infrastructure is a repository containing the infrastructure-as-code (IaC) using Terraform to apply assessment infrastructure

-This infrastructure have maninly 5 modules:
+This infrastructure have maninly have 5 modules:

 1- EKS Cluster itself
 2- EKS Nodegroup